-Which Form Do I Use?
+Which Form Should You Use?

-Most states have forms for taxpayers who were part-year residents, but some use the same forms as full-year residents with special calculations.
+Many states have dedicated forms for taxpayers who were residents for only part of the year, but some use the same forms as full-year residents with special calculations.

 Dividing Income Between States